📣

-TiDB Cloud Serverless Limitations and Quotas
+TiDB Cloud Serverless is now

-We are constantly filling in the feature gaps between TiDB Cloud Serverless and TiDB Cloud Dedicated.
+We are constantly filling in the feature gaps between TiDB Cloud Starter/Essential and TiDB Cloud Dedicated.
 If you require these features or capabilities in the gap, use TiDB Cloud Dedicated or contact us for a feature request.

 Limitations